This is Chapter Three of the five-part series:

 “Ultimate Guide for Building & Managing Remote Technical Teams.”

-Unsurprisingly, not all of us were cut out for that #RemoteLife.
-Maybe you despise working and are hoping to take a lifelong vacation under the guise of remote work, for example.
-Or you’ve never used a computer.
-Not you?
-Great.
-Still, if you’re considering shifting your development team to remote or pursuing remote work yourself, we encourage you to do some soul searching before diving in.
+Not all of us were cut out for that #RemoteLife.
+If you’re considering shifting your development team to remote or pursuing remote work yourself, we encourage you to do some soul searching before diving in.
+Our highest-performing Professional Freelancers and team leads have mastered the art of effective remote management and provided immense value to their organizations.
+Here’s how they did it.

 What makes a great remote worker?